fhiso/tsc-governance/priorities.md

    reasonably be needed in the algorithmic construction of citations to family history or genealogical sources.

-2. Develop a new "extended legacy format" (or ELF for short) which will be fully compatible with current uses of GEDCOM 5.5.1, but fewer ambiguities, a cleaner presentation, and the addition of an extension mechanism suitable for anticipated FHISO extensions.
+2. Define serialisations for citation elements in ELF and in GEDCOM X, and a means of tagging citation elements in HTML.

-3. Define serialisations for citation elements in ELF and in GEDCOM X, and a means of tagging citation elements in HTML.
+3. Produce a source derivation vocabulary.

-4. Produce a source derivation vocabulary.
+4. Remain engaged in the GEDCOM steering committee and represent the interests of open standards there.

 Want to know more?
 Read our [technical strategy document](/strategy).